-JPQ Title Unit No. / Title Assessor ternal Verifier Assessment No. Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
-Y/N ١ Are accurate unit details shown?
-Y/N ١ Are clear deadlines for as sessment given?
-Y/N Is the timescale for the assessment appropriate?
-Y/N ١ What are the Learning Outcomes being assessed?
+VERIFICATION OF ASSI ESSMENT JPQ Title Unit No. / Title Assessor In ternal Verifier Assessment No. Le ead Verifier Verifier Checklist Comments Are accurate qualification details shown?
+Y/N 1 Are accurate unit details s shown?
+Y/N 1 Are clear deadlines for as sessment given?
+Y/N 1 Is the timescale for the assessment appropriate?
+Y/N 1 What are the Learning Ou utcomes being assessed?
 Do the grading descriptors identified match the Learning Outcomes being assessed?
 Y/N ١ Are the appropriate English and maths skills identified on the assessment?
 Y/N ١ Will the tasks enable the learner to generate sufficient evidence to be assessed against the range of grading descriptors?
-Y/N ١ Is the language and presentation used accessible to most learners?
+Y/N 1 Is the language and presentation used accessible to most learners?
 Y/N ١

 Are the tasks set appropriate for most learners' current and expected level of knowledge/skill?
-Y/N Is it possible to authenticate the learner's individual evidence through this assessment?
-Y/N Is the method of assessment reliable?
-Y/N Overall, is the assignment fit for purpose?
 Y/N

+Is it possible to authenticate evidence through this ass ate the learner's individual sessment?
+Y/N

+Is the method of assessm nent reliable?
+Y/N

+Overall, is the assignment ent fit for purpose?
+Y/N

+e Verifier recommends remonstrated should confirm that the action issued, the

+Assessor signature Date

+Verifier signature Date

+Lead Verifier signature (if required) Date

+Agreed remedial action required/taken

+Assessor signature Date

+Verifier signature Date

+Lead Verifier signature (if required) Date